sj-on/sj-on.github.io/src/cards/socks.md

   - "can socks feel pain?"
 ---

-these are the things you wear when you don't want to show your bare feet in public. left unwashed they smell like boiled shame.
+these are the things you wear when you don't want to show your bare feet in public. left unwashed they smell like boiled shame. avoid those who skip socks — eww.

-if you leave your socks unattended, the sock fairy will kidnap them. they have a new life now. let them go.
+the sock fairy is real. she does not grant wishes. if you leave your socks unattended, she will kidnap them and give them a new life devoid of you or your smells.

 here's a message from your mom: please wash your socks regularly.

 [answers]
-1. please read the para above.
+1. please read the paras above.
 2. that's not a question.
-3. the sock fairy has quotas. ethics, but evil ones.
+3. the sock fairy operates on a strict quota system. two would be greedy, and she has ethics.
-4. yes. unfortunately.
+4. yes. unfortunately. you just can’t hear it over your own suffering.